webasyst/shop-script/README.md

 		cd /PATH_TO_WEBASYST/wa-apps/shop/
 		svn checkout http://svn.github.com/webasyst/shop-script.git ./

-2. Add the following line into the /wa-config/apps.php file (this file lists all installed apps):
+2. Add the following item to the array in wa-config/apps.php file to enable the Shop-Script app—this file lists all installed apps:

 		'shop' => true,

-3. Done.
-Run Webasyst backend in a web browser and click on Shop-Script icon in the main app list.
+3. Open Webasyst backend in a web browser and click the Shop-Script icon in the main menu to start using the app.

-## Updating Webasyst Framework ##
+## Updating Shop-Script & Webasyst framework ##

-Staying with the latest version of Shop-Script is easy: simply update your files from the repository and login into Webasyst, and all required meta updates will be applied to Webasyst and its apps automatically.
+Update source files from the repository and log into Webasyst backend in your browser.
+All new meta updates will be applied automatically.